 How to execute a manual log cleaning in Magento?

-You can also choose to clean logging data much manually and you can do it via directly accessing the database via a tool such as phpMyAdmin.
-This option is usually a faster way to clean the logs than by Magento built-in feature explained above, plus it gives you the opportunity to clean other tables which are not included in Magento’s default feature, such as:
+You can also choose to clean logging data much manually, and you can do it via directly accessing the database via a tool such as phpMyAdmin.
+This option is usually a faster way to clean the logs than by Magento built-in feature explained above, plus it gives you the opportunity to clean other tables that are not included in Magento’s default feature, such as: